What are Brownfields?

 Brownfields like the Main Street and Fanno Creek site are properties that are underutilized due to the presence or potential presence of contamination that makes reuse of the property more complicated.
 Brownfield redevelopment can promote population health and the environment by creating buildings and greenspaces that encourage healthy living in addition to addressing the potential environmental contamination of the site.

-The Tigard City Center Development Agency was one of just three recipients selected by the EPA in Oregon for the highly competitive grants in 2016.
+The Tigard Town Center Development Agency was one of just three recipients selected by the EPA in Oregon for the highly competitive grants in 2016.
 (See press release

 announcing EPA funding.).